 This article explains the 8D Report in a practical way.
 After reading you will understand the basics of this powerful problem solving tool.
-In this article you can also find an editable 8D Report template.
+This article also contains a downloadable and editable 8D Report template.

 What is a 8D Report?

-The 8D Report is a problem-solving approach for product and process improvement.
+The 8D Report or 8d corrective action report is a problem-solving approach for product and process improvement.
 Furthermore, 8D Methodology is used to implement structural long-term solutions to prevent recurring problems.
 The 8D Report was first used in the automotive industry.

 During World War II the 8D Method was used in Team Oriented Problem Solving (TOPS) in the United States under Military Standard 1520.
 It was later used and popularized by car manufacturer Ford.